gavinsimpson/au-viborg-gam-course/README.md

 To check that RStudio is up-to-date, open RStudio, open the Help menu, and choose *Check for Updates*.
 RStudio will then check to see if there is a newer version available and if there is it will give you the option to download the newer version.

-Prior to arriving at AU Viborg on the 19th of September, make sure you have updated your installed R packages and that you have installed the following packages: tidyverse, vegan, mvabund, boral, ecoCopula, and cocorresp.
+Prior to arriving at AU Viborg please to to insure you have updated your installed R packages and that you have installed the following packages: *tidyverse*, *mgcv*, *readxl*, *mgcViz*, *DHARMa*, and *gratia*.
 To do this, open RStudio (or R) and in the console window (usually lower left, with a prompt that looks like `>`) run

 ```r
 parallel::detectCores(logical = FALSE)